Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-Includes $500 policy deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and for all HR-V models.
+Price estimates include $500 physical damage insurance deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Rates include averaging for all U.S. states and for all HR-V models.

 Use the form below to get customized rates for your location.